Julia Glenn

 Anne Black

-Anne Black, viola, is a multi-faceted artist fluent in many media, who enjoys a vibrant career in the performing and visual arts.
-She is Principal Viola of Pro Arte Chamber Orchestra and Cantata Singers and performs with many Boston-area organizations, including the Boston Symphony and Boston Pops, Boston Ballet, and the Bach, Beethoven and Brahms Society.
-Ms. Black is a violist of Handel & Haydn Society’s period instrument orchestra and performs frequently with the Aston Magna Music Festival.
-She was featured on Mozart’s own Viola, during its first trip to the US, for a live performance and recording with violinist Daniel Stepner at WGBH in June 2013.
-A champion of contemporary music, Ms. Black is violist of Dinosaur Annex Music Ensemble and appears often with Collage New Music.
-She will be featured as soloist with the Pro Arte Chamber Orchestra of Boston in the 2023-24 season, performing Jennifer Higdon’s Viola Concerto.
-She is violist of the newly formed Conifer Quartet, with fellow members of the Pro Arte Chamber Orchestra.
-Ms. Black is a prize-winning photographer and visual artist in multiple media and maintains studios in West Concord, MA, and in Eastport, ME, where she is a member of the Eastport Gallery. www.CapriccioArts.com, www.eastportgallery.com/anne-black
+A multi-faceted artist fluent in many media, Anne Black, viola, enjoys a vibrant career in the performing and visual arts.
+As Principal Viola of Pro Arte Chamber Orchestra, she was just featured as soloist in Jennifer Higdon’s Concerto for Viola and Orchestra in April 2025.
+She is violist of the newly formed Conifer Quartet, with fellow members of the Pro Arte Chamber Orchestra, and performed live on GBH’s Culture Show at the Boston Public Library Studio in March 2025.
+Ms. Black’s wealth of experience as an orchestral violist includes years of concerts and tours across the US and Asia with the Boston Symphony and Boston Pops.
+She frequently joins many other local groups, including Boston Ballet, Boston Opera, Bach, Beethoven and Brahms Society, Emmanuel Music, and Boston Baroque.
+Ms. Black performs frequently with the Aston Magna Music Festival and is a tenured violist of Handel + Haydn Society’s period instrument orchestra.
+She was featured on Mozart’s own viola, during its first trip to the US, for a live performance and recording with violinist Daniel Stepner on Mozart’s violin at WGBH in June 2013.
+A champion of contemporary music, Ms. Black is violist of Dinosaur Annex Music Ensemble and has performed frequently with Collage New Music, including Collage’s Grammy-nominated recording of John Harbison’s Mottetti di Montale.
+Ms. Black is a prize-winning visual artist in multiple media and maintains studios in West Concord, MA, and in Eastport, ME.

 Julia Glenn

-Boston native Julia Glenn, violin, has been called “remarkable,” “gripping,” and “a brilliant soloist” by the New York Times and performs internationally on modern and baroque violins.
-She recently joined the Lydian Quartet and the faculty of Brandeis University after teaching for three years at the Tianjin Juilliard School, where she served as violin and theory faculty and was a member of the Tianjin Juilliard Ensemble.
-Ms. Glenn has appeared on stages including Alice Tully Hall, Carnegie Hall’s Weill Hall, Sanders Theatre, Jordan Hall, the Beijing Recital Hall, Beijing’s National Centre for the Performing Arts, and Shanghai Concert Hall.
+Julia Glenn, violin.
+With a deep love for music new and old, Chinese culture and music, and exploring crossroads between music and language, Boston native Julia Glenn savors finding and contributing to unique artistic voices as an international performer of modern and baroque violins.
+Called “remarkable,” “gripping,” and “a brilliant soloist” by the New York Times, she recently joined the Naumburg-winning Lydian String Quartet and the faculty of Brandeis University after teaching for three years at the Tianjin Juilliard School.
+She has appeared on stages including Alice Tully Hall, Carnegie Hall’s Weill Hall, Sanders Theatre, Jordan Hall, the Beijing Recital Hall, Beijing’s National Centre for the Performing Arts, and Shanghai Concert Hall.
 In January of 2016 she gave the world premiere of Milton Babbitt’s violin concerto to critical acclaim; her article on the work was published in 2022 in Contemporary Music Review.
+Glenn is a 2018 graduate of Juilliard’s C.V.
+Starr doctoral program, where she worked with Joseph Lin and Cynthia Roberts.
+She obtained her master’s from New England Conservatory in 2013 with James Buswell and her bachelor’s in linguistics magna cum laude from Harvard University in 2012.
+Her solo album “The Road” featuring new and recent works by Chinese-speaking composers was released on Navona Records in October 2024.

 Priscilla Herreid